9 Worst Honey Brands to Avoid

 They have been getting a lot of limelight ever since Kim Kardashian and Kylie Jenner publicly disclosed that they use these.

-But, customers were frustrated when they found out about their honey’s hard as rock consistency.
+But, customers were frustrated when they learned about their honey’s hard-as-rock consistency.
 People said they are so hard you have to dig in.

 Also, their honey causes allergies in some people.
 Although their honey is unadulterated, some ingredients don’t suit people.

-The Propolis spray didn’t have propolis, and their honey batches have clashing colors.
+The Propolis spray didn’t have propolis, and their honey batches had clashing colors.
 It puts off the customer as they expect a certain product every time.

 Reasons to Avoid: